 Corby's portfolio of mixable liqueur brands consists of McGuinness liqueurs (which is Canada's largest mixable liqueur brand family) and Meaghers liqueurs.
-Retail volume for Corby's mixable liqueurs portfolio lagged category trends with retail volume declined 1% for the first quarter, while retail value remained flat to the same comparable period.
+Retail volume for Corby's mixable liqueurs portfolio lagged category trends with a decline in retail volume of 3% for the six months ended December 31, 2018, and a retail value decline of 1%.

-The liqueurs category grew 3% in retail volume and 4% in retail value for the quarter ended September 30, 2018.
-Category growth was primarily led by new innovations and cream-based offerings.
+The liqueurs category grew 2% in retail volume and 3% in retail value for the six-month period ended December 31, 2018.
+Category growth was driven by new innovations and non-cream liqueurs.
+Traditional coffee and cream liqueurs are in decline.

 Our current strategy is to expand innovation and focus on strong programming in the retail environment, ensuring that our flavour offering is aligned to consumer trends.
-Recently launched innovation, McGuinness Ruby Red Grapefruit as well as the launch of an expanded range of flavour offerings in a convenient 375mL format, to encourage consumer trial.
-McGuinness also benefited from co-branded programs activated in retail and onpremise and through social media.
+Recently launched flavour innovation, McGuinness Ruby Red Grapefruit as well as the launch of an expanded range of flavour offerings in a convenient 375mL format, to encourage consumer trial.
+McGuinness also benefited from co-branded programs activated in retail and on-premise and through social media.